Where & How to Invest in Cardano (ADA) in 2023

-Cardano’s native token ADA, which powers the platform, witnessed an aggressive surge during 2020 and thereafter.
-ADA was valued at $2.10 per coin at the time of writing this piece, with a total market cap of around US$ 67 billion.
+Cardano’s native token ADA, which powers the platform, witnessed an aggressive surge during 2020 and 2021, reaching an all-time high above $3.
 If you are wondering how to invest in Cardano, we’ve provided some methods below.

 1. Trade Cardano